CopterExpress/clover/docs/en/auto_setup.md

 ## Starting the program

-- It is necessary to carefully prepare the drone, remote control and program.
+- It is necessary to carefully prepare the drone, remote control and program before you fly autonomously.
 Run `selfcheck.py`.
-Make sure the drone flies in manual mode.
+Make sure the drone flies well in manual mode.
-- Turn on the drone and wait until the system boots.
+- Turn on the drone and wait for the system to boot.
 A red light on the camera means that the system has booted.
-- Check drone's flight in POSCTL mode
+- Check drone's flight in POSCTL mode.
-- To do this, take off above the marks in the STABILIZED mode and turn the SwC switch to the lower position - POSCTL mode.
+- To do this, take off above the markers in STABILIZED mode and turn the SwC switch (or the one you have set) to the lower position - POSCTL mode.

-  > **Warning** You need to be prepared to immediately switch back to STABILIZED mode if the drone gets out of control!
+  > **Warning** You need to be ready to immediately switch back to STABILIZED mode if the drone gets out of control!

-  Set the left stick (throttle) to the center position.
+  Set the left stick (throttle) to the middle position.
 The drone has to hover in place.
-In this case, you can land the drone and go to the next step.
-If not, you need to sort out the problem.
+If so, you can land the drone and proceed to the next step.
+If not, you need to find the reason for the problem.

-- Set the SwC switch to the middle position.
-It can help you to intercept the drone.
-You only need to switch it to the upper position.
+- Before you start your program, set the SwC switch to the middle position.
+It will help you to take control of the drone.
+For taking control, switch your mode switch (SwC by default) to any other flight mode.
-- Set the left stick (throttle) to the middle position so that in case of interception the drone won't fall on the floor.
+- Set the left stick (throttle) to the middle position so that in case of taking control the drone won't fall down.

 - Run the program: